 This is one of the easiest methods that can be applied to format an external storage device.
 You can format your flash drive by using Disk Management to remove the Windows was unable to complete the format error.
 Follow the steps to do this:

-- At First, press Windows Key + R together and type “diskmgmt.msc” in the text box to launch Disk Management.
+1. First, press Windows Key + R together and type “diskmgmt. msc” in the text box to launch Disk Management.diskmgmt.msc

-- Then right-click on the USB drive in the Disk Management window and choose Format.
+2. Then right-click on the USB drive in the Disk Management window and choose Format.format drive

-- Now, choose a file system to format the USB storage.
-Click on OK.
+4. Now, choose a file system to format the USB storage.
+Click on OK.click ok

-- If USB drive shows empty with allocated file space under the Disk Management window, click on New Simple volume from the USB drive’s menu.
-Now format the flash drive with new Simple Volume Wizard.
+5. If the USB drive shows empty with allocated file space under the Disk Management window, click on New Simple volume from the USB drive’s menu.
+Now format the flash drive with the new Simple Volume Wizard.

-- Windows was unable to complete the format issue will be removed.
+6. Windows could not complete the format issue, and it will be removed.

 Use Diskpart

-Diskpart is another tool that can format the USB flash drive for you and can remove Windows was unable to complete the format fault from your PC.
-Diskpart is a command line tool which can be opened up using Command Prompt.
-Follow the step to format USB flash drives by using Diskpart:
+Diskpart is another tool to format the USB flash drive for you and remove Windows’s inability to complete the format fault from your PC.
+Diskpart is a command line tool that can be opened using Command Prompt.
+Follow the steps to format USB flash drives by using Diskpart:

-- In the Command Prompt, enter the following commands one by one followed by Enter after each.
+2. In the Command Prompt, enter the following commands individually, followed by Enter after each.

 list disk